For Families: Introduction

 But the benefits of college for people with intellectual disabilities are many—development of academic and personal skills, independence, self-advocacy, self-confidence, and new friendships.
 Being part of campus life, taking classes, joining student organizations, and learning to navigate a world of high expectations leads to the development of skills and confidence needed for successful adulthood.
 As a parent, keeping college in the mix of possibilities says that you believe in your son or daughter’s potential for success.

-To hear the true stories of five students with intellectual disabilities who went to college, from the perspective of their parents, listen and watch the Think College Webinar: Family Perspectives. (clicking this link will open Adobe Connect and the webinar recording).
+To hear the true stories of five students with intellectual disabilities who went to college, from the perspective of their parents, listen and watch the Think College Webinar: Family Perspectives. (you may need to download Adobe Connect to your computer to watch this video).
 They share lots of helpful advice!